Quantum Pseudorandomness and Classical Complexity

 An immediate corollary of our results is a new impossibility result for shadow tomography.
-Aaronson \cite{Aar18} defined the shadow tomography problem as the following estimation task: given copies of an $n$-qubit mixed state $\rho$ and a list of two-outcome measurements $O_1,\ldots,O_M$, estimate $\tr(O_i \rho)$ for each $i$ up to additive error $\eps$.
+Aaronson \cite{Aar18-shadow-tomography} defined the shadow tomography problem as the following estimation task: given copies of an $n$-qubit mixed state $\rho$ and a list of two-outcome measurements $O_1,\ldots,O_M$, estimate $\tr(O_i \rho)$ for each $i$ up to additive error $\eps$.
 Aaronson showed that, remarkably, this is possible using very few copies of $\rho$: just $\poly(n, \log M, \frac{1}{\eps})$ copies suffice, which is polylogarithmic in both the dimension of $\rho$ and the number of quantities to be estimated.

 Aaronson then asked in what cases shadow tomography can be made \textit{computationally} efficient with respect to $n$ and $\log M$.
 Of course, just writing down the input to the problem would take $\Omega(4^n M)$ time if the measurements are given explicitly as Hermitian matrices, and listing the outputs would also take $\Omega(M)$ time.
 But perhaps one could hope for an algorithm that only operates \textit{implicitly} on both the inputs and outputs.
 For example, suppose we stipulate the existence of a quantum algorithm that performs the measurement $O_i$ given input $i \in [M]$, and that this algorithm runs in time $\poly(n,\log M)$.
 Consider a shadow tomography procedure that takes a description of such an algorithm as input, and that outputs a quantum circuit $C$ such that $|C(i) - \tr(O_i \rho)| \le \eps$ for each $i \in [M]$.\footnote{Note the slight abuse of notation here, as the shadow tomography procedure can err with some small probability, and $C$ itself might be a probabilistic quantum circuit.
 For simplicity, we assume that the shadow tomography procedure always succeeds and that $C$ is deterministic in this exposition.} Aaronson calls this a ``hyperefficient'' shadow tomography protocol if it additionally runs in time $\poly(n, \log M, \frac{1}{\eps})$.